f-cohomology and motives over number rings

 The problem of finding a motivic interpretation of terms such as $\H^1_f(M_\eta)$ underlying the formulation of Beilinson's conjecture has been studied by Scholl \cite{Scholl:Remarks, Scholl:Integral, Scholl:IntegralII}, who develops an abelian category $\MM(F / \OF)$ of mixed motives over $\OF$ by taking mixed motives over $F$, and imposing additional non-ramification conditions.
 Conjecturally, the group $\Ext^i_{\MM(F / \OF)} (\one, \h^i(X_\eta, n))$ for $X_\eta / F$ smooth and projective, $i = 0$, $1$, agrees with what amounts to $\H^{i-1}(\eta_{!*} \h^{2n-1}(X_\eta, n)[1])$.

 No originality is claimed for Sections \ref{sect_axiomaticdescription}, \ref{sect_realizations}, and \ref{sect_conjprop}, except perhaps for the formulation of the relation of mixed motives over $\OF$ and $F$ and the residue fields $\Fpp$, which however is a natural and immediate translation of the theory of perverse sheaves.
-I would like to thank Denis-Charles Cisinski and Fr\'ed\'eric D\'eglise for communicating to me their work on $\DMgm(S)$ over general bases \cite{CisinskiDeglise:Triangulated}.
-Finally, I gratefully acknowledge Annette Huber's advice in writing my thesis, of which this paper is a part.
+I would like to thank Denis-Charles Cisinski and Fr\'ed\'eric D\'eglise for communicating to me their work on $\DMgm(S)$ over general bases \cite{CisinskiDeglise:Triangulated} and Baptiste Morin for explaining me a point in \'etale cohomology.
+Most of all, I gratefully acknowledge Annette Huber's advice in writing my thesis, of which this paper is a part.